rordenlab/MRIcroGL/COMMANDS.md

  - atlaslabels (built-in function): atlasmaxindex(layer) -> Returns string listing all regions in an atlas
- - atlasmaxindex (built-in function): atlasmaxindex(layer) -> Returns maximum region humber in specified atlas.
+ - atlasmaxindex (built-in function): atlasmaxindex(layer) -> Returns maximum region number in specified atlas.
 For example, if you load the CIT168 atlas (which has 15 regions) as your background image, then atlasmaxindex(0) will return 15.
  - atlasshow (built-in function): atlasshow(layer, indices...) -> Show all (e.g. "atlasshow(1)") or some (e.g. "atlasshow(1, (17, 22))") regions of an atlas.
  - azimuthelevation (built-in function):